 - Royal Military Academy Sandhurst, Junior Officers Conflict Analysis Module (summer).

 Further opportunities to trial the Handbook are welcome.

-The course includes several modules covering topics such as the concept and policy framework of SSR, strengthening governance and accountability within the police services, analyzing and designing police support programmes, dilemmas and challenges when supporting police reform etc Interactive co-learning methodologies and concrete case studies that encourage participants to share their own experiences will be used throughout the course.
+Organized by the European Union Police Services Training (EUPST), this course includes several modules covering topics such as the concept and policy framework of SSR, strengthening governance and accountability within the police services, analyzing and designing police support programmes, dilemmas and challenges when supporting police reform etc. Interactive co-learning methodologies and concrete case studies that encourage participants to share their own experiences will be used throughout the course.